Skip to content

 See Trigger Events for complete documentation.

-The description: field provides a human-readable description of the workflow that is rendered as a comment in the generated lock file.
-This helps document the purpose and functionality of the workflow.
+Provides a human-readable description of the workflow rendered as a comment in the generated lock file.

 description: "Workflow that analyzes pull requests and provides feedback"